Ray structures on Teichm\"uller Space: Harmonic maps

-By construction, the map $p: \tilde{X} \to (T_{\tilde{\Phi}}, 2d)$ is harmonic in the senses of \cite{Wolf1996}, \cite{DDW98}, and hence so is the product map $(\tilde{u},p): \tilde{X} \to \tilde{Y} \times T_{\tilde{\Phi}}$.
-We call the latter product map the {\it minimal suspension} of the harmonic map $u$ because, by construction, the harmonic map $(\tilde{u},p)$ is conformal, and since it is also harmonic, it is therefore minimal.
-The minimal suspension is stable in an appropriate sense (see \cite{Wolf1998} for this definition and further details), and indeed, given a tree $(T,d)$ dual to a measured foliation $\F$, there is a unique minimal suspension $(\tilde{u},p): \tilde{X} \to \tilde{Y} \times (T, 2d)$ so that both $\tilde{u}$ and $p$ are harmonic with Hopf differentials that are additive inverses (so that {$(\tilde{u},p)$} is conformal and harmonic).
-A key portion of the present work, principally in Section~\ref{sec:GeneralizedJenkinsSerrin} but also in the Appendix, may be seen as a less technically restrictive approach to case where $X$ is compact and also an extension to the case where $X$ is complete but with punctures.
+By construction, the map $p: \tilde{X} \to (T_{h}, 2d)$ is harmonic in the senses of \cite{Wolf1996} (Definition 2.1) and \cite{KorevaarSchoen1993} (p.
+643, p.
+656).
+In the former case, it is a reflection that distances on a tree are submean near a vertex and proven (Proposition~3.1) within the paper, while in the latter case, it is an easy computation.
+In that case, the energy of the map to the tree is stationary, as a domain variation leads to a variation of energy expressed as the integrated product of the resulting infinitesimally trivial Beltrami differential for the domain variation against the Hopf differential of the projection, a pairing known to vanish by an integration by parts (cf. \cite{Ahlfors1961}); then, further, because the map $p$ is a locally a projection, a local variation in the target along the map induces a domain variation, here using that because the tree is NPC, we may restrict to local variations that stay within the convex finite subtree that is the image of a small disk.
+Hence as both $\tilde{u}: \tilde{X} \to \tilde{Y}$ and $p: \tilde{X} \to T_{h}$ are harmonic, so is the product map $(\tilde{u},p): \tilde{X} \to \tilde{Y} \times T_{h}$.
+We call the latter product map the {\it minimal suspension} of the harmonic map $u$ because, by construction, the product map $(\tilde{u},p)$ is conformal, and since it is also harmonic, it is therefore minimal.
+The minimal suspension is stable in an appropriate sense (see \cite{Wolf1998} for this definition and further details), and indeed, given a tree $(T,d)$ dual to a measured foliation $\F$, there is a unique minimal suspension $(\tilde{u},p): \tilde{X} \to \tilde{Y} \times (T, 2d)$ so that both $\tilde{u}$ and $p$ are harmonic with Hopf differentials that are additive inverses (so that $(\tilde{u},p)$ is conformal and harmonic).
+A key portion of the present work, principally in Section~\ref{sec:GeneralizedJenkinsSerrin} but also in the Appendix, may be seen as a less technically restrictive approach to the case where $X$ is compact and also an extension to the case where $X$ is complete but with punctures.
 Not formally related to any of these results but partially aligned in spirit is recent work of Markovic \cite{Markovic2021} in higher codimension.